-New Mexico does not meet this goal.
+West Virginia does not meet this goal.
 The state should at least offer teachers the option of defined contribution plans, especially considering teachers also participate in Social Security.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
+The state should incorporate the lessons learned from its earlier efforts to implement a defined contribution plan, particularly the need to educate teachers about financial planning so that they make wise decisions in their own best interests.

-If New Mexico maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.
+If West Virginia does maintain its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rates charged to local districts for teachers hired prior to July 1, 2005.

 Because purchasing time can be structured as generally cost neutral to the fund, teachers should be allowed to transfer unlimited time from previous teaching experience, and this purchase should be allowed on the first day of employment in the new school system.

-The state's plan should also allow teachers to purchase time for approved leaves of absence such as parental leaves, and payment should be allowed at the time of leave without requiring interest.
+The state's plan should also allow teachers to purchase time for leaves of absence such as parental leave, and payment should be allowed at the time of leave without requiring interest.